ScottLogic/blog/_posts/2016-01-13-introduction-to-hadoop-and-map-reduce.md

 title: Introduction to Hadoop and MapReduce
 date: 2016-01-13 00:00:00 Z
 categories:
-- dwybourn
 - Data Engineering
 author: dwybourn
 layout: default_post
 summary: Big data is one of those buzz phrases that gets thrown round a lot, companies love saying they work with ‘Big’ data, but what is ‘Big’ data?
 ---

 ### What is 'Big' Data?